lbnl-science-it/LRC101_training_Oct2022/slides.md

   - Deactivate environment: `conda deactivate`
 ---

-## SLURM: Resource Manager & Job Scheduler
+## Job Submission and Monitoring : SLURM
 SLURM is the resource manager and job scheduler for managing all the jobs on the cluster.

 Why is this necessary?